triaubaral/jersey-artifactory-client/README.md

 Then you can use the utility class ArtifactoryUtils to :

-- dowload :
+	//dowload :
 	ArtifactoryUtils.download(config.getPath(), new File("path/to/downloaded/file"));

-- upload :
+	//upload :
 	ArtifactoryUtils.upload(new File("path/to/file/to/upload"), config);

-- delete :
+	//delete :
 	ArtifactoryUtils.delete("path/to/file/to/delete", config);
+* * *

-###Have a look to the unit test to get more example.
+*Have a look to the unit test to get more example.*